xz76/QlearningPlus/README.md

 # Example Usage

-The package includes a built-in simulated dataset named sample_data and example formula.
+The package includes a built-in simulated dataset sample_data and an example regression formula `f1`.

 ``` r
 # Load built-in dataset and formula